owobabaimole/alx-system_engineering-devops/0x00-shell_basics/README.md

 5. Display current directory contents, including hidden files (starting with .).
 Use the long format.
 6. Create a script that creates a directory named
 7. Move the file betty from /tmp/ to /tmp/my_first_directory.
+8. Delete the file betty from another directory